kekse1/kekse1/README.md

 which can be used in any amount.. and there's the configuration on the one hand, and on the other hand there are many **`$_GET[]` parameters** to customize the output/drawing.

 It supports both `text/plain` (or other mime/content types) and `image/*` drawing output.

-And the last feature I'd like to mention here is the (configurable) **`?text`** parameter to draw short text strings instead of the counted values etc., e.g. to hide some info from automatic web crawlers/spiders/.. etc., e.g. when you want to present your eMail address or so.
+The last feature I'd like to mention here is the (configurable) **`?text`** parameter to draw short text strings instead of the counted values etc., e.g. to hide some info from automatic web crawlers/spiders/.. etc., e.g. when you want to present your eMail address or so, and scramble it a bit..

 ## **`v4`**
 This is the current API documentation (etc.) for my [**private** website project](https://kekse.biz/).